webdriverio-community/wdio-electron-service/docs/development.md

 $ git checkout v7
 ```

-Before you can start, Please create the file `.env` at project root with the access token set as `GITHUB_TOKEN` in order to allow the executing script to fetch data about pull requests and set proper labels.
-Go to your [personal access token](https://github.com/settings/tokens) settings page and generate such a token with only having the `public_repo` field enabled.
-Then write down it to `.env` file and run the backport script.
+Before you can start, you will need to create the file `.env` in the project root with the access token set as `GITHUB_TOKEN` in order to allow the executing script to fetch data about pull requests and set proper labels.
+Go to your [personal access token](https://github.com/settings/tokens) settings page and generate such a token with only the `public_repo` field enabled.
+Then copy the token to the `.env` file and run the backport script.
 It fetches all commits connected with PRs that are labeled with `backport-requested` and cherry-picks them into the maintenance branch.
 Via an interactive console you can get the chance to review the PR again and whether you want to backport it or not.
 To start the process, just execute:

 ```sh
 pnpm run backport